nithishr/nithishr.github.io/_posts/2020-07-20-sample-projects.md

 Just a Little Longer: Hardware based Parental Control System for Kids
 -----
-This was developed over the weekend during Code TwentyFour, hackathon organized by ProSieben in Munich.
+This was developed over the weekend during Code TwentyFour, the hackathon organized by ProSieben in Munich.
 JaLL enables kids to consume content on smartphones or smart TVs using physical coins based on NFC similar to a piggy bank.
 Parents could monitor and set limits on what content could be consumed by the kids.

 This project was adjudged the best project at the hackathon :)